The Seahawks defense, once a source of pride, is now a complete embarrassment

 One rose in Sunday’s field of weeds was the Seahawks pass rush.
 Seattle had just 12 sacks going into the game but got seven against the Bills.
 Jarran Reed had 2½, Adams had 1½, while K.J.
 Wright, Bobby Wagner and Dunlap each had one.
 But that pond of pressure paled in comparison to Seattle’s ocean of mistakes.

 With the Bills up 27-20 early in the fourth quarter, Seahawks safety Ryan Neal sacked Allen on third down at Seattle’s 39, only to have it negated by Adams’ illegal contact penalty.
-Three plays later, on third-and-16 from Seattle’s 35, Allen threw a screen pass to Josh Brown, who took it to the 2 and set up a Bills touchdown.
+Three plays later, on third-and-16 from Seattle’s 35, Allen threw a screen pass to John Brown, who took it to the 2 and set up a Bills touchdown.

 Carroll called a blitz on that play, which the Bills picked up easily.
 Sunday’s humiliation wasn’t just on the Seahawks players, it was on everyone on the field.